Accelerated Evening or Evening/Weekend Program

 The Pharmacy Technician Program is a 256 hour non-credit program that prepares students with no background in the field for the national Pharmacy Technician Certification Examination offered through the Pharmacy Technician Certification Board (PTCB).

-Pharmacy technicians assist pharmacists in serving patients (receiving, processing, and filling prescriptions and medication orders; determine charges and obtain reimbursements, including insurance and Medicare payments), maintaining medication and inventory control systems, and participating in the administration and management of the pharmacy practice.
+Pharmacy technicians assist pharmacists in serving patients (receiving, processing, and filling prescriptions and medication orders; determining charges and obtaining reimbursements, including insurance and Medicare payments), maintaining medication and inventory control systems, and participating in the administration and management of the pharmacy practice.
 Graduates may find work at retail or hospital pharmacies.

-The program is approximately 5 months and consists of two parts as follows:
+The Fall 2017 accelerated programs are approximately 2.5 months and consist of two parts as follows: